One America News Network: George Floyd protests

-In June 2020, during protests against racism and police brutality in the wake of the murder of George Floyd, OANN reporter Jack Posobiec falsely claimed that there were pipe bombs planted at the Korean War Memorial in Washington D.C., and that "federal assets [were] in pursuit".
+In June 2020, during protests against racism and police brutality in the wake of the murder of George Floyd, OAN reporter Jack Posobiec falsely claimed that there were pipe bombs planted at the Korean War Memorial in Washington D.C., and that "federal assets [were] in pursuit".
 There were no pipe bombs, nor is there any evidence that any "federal assets" pursued it.

 Buffalo police shoving incident

-In June 2020, OANN claimed, without evidence, that an elderly protester who had been seriously injured by police "was attempting to capture the radio communications signature of Buffalo police officers" and was linked to the antifa movement.
-Referencing OANN's unfounded conspiracy theory, Trump later tweeted that the protester "could be an ANTIFA provocateur."
-OANN's Kristian Rouz provided no evidence for these claims, referring only to The Conservative Treehouse, an anonymously written right-wing blog.
+In June 2020, OAN claimed, without evidence, that an elderly protester who had been seriously injured by police "was attempting to capture the radio communications signature of Buffalo police officers" and was linked to the antifa movement.
+Referencing OAN's unfounded conspiracy theory, Trump later tweeted that the protester "could be an ANTIFA provocateur."
+OAN's Kristian Rouz provided no evidence for these claims, referring only to The Conservative Treehouse, an anonymously written right-wing blog.
 That afternoon, Herring Sr. tweeted to Trump, "we won't let you down as your source for credible news!"
-On June 13, protesters in San Diego, California gathered outside OANN headquarters, where Herring Sr. challenged the crowd to prove the story was false.
+On June 13, protesters in San Diego, California gathered outside OAN headquarters, where Herring Sr. challenged the crowd to prove the story was false.